FAXES/passport-2fa-faxes/README.md

 * `skipTotpVerification` - Optional defaults to false.
 TOTP code verification is skipped if it is set to be true.
 * `passReqToCallback` - Optional defaults to false.
 Pass `request` object to the callbacks if it is set to be true.
 * `totpOptional` - Optional defaults to false.
 Allow login to succeed, if no 2FA is present for account.
+* `removeUserKeys` - Optional defaults to `[]`.
+Removed the defined keys from the req.user object in the session data.

 #### Authenticate Requests